micropython-IMU/micropython-bno055/README.md

  * It runs under official MicroPython.
  * Cross-platform: designed to run on Pyboard 1.x, Pyboard D, ESPx.
 Should run on any hardware which supports the `machine` module and the I2C interface.
+ * Small memory footprint for ESP8266 (~11KB).
  * Supports vehicle-relative coordinate transformation.
  * Supports changing the hardware configuration.
  * Supports access in interrupt service routines.
- * Uses the MicroPython approach to coding.
+ * Uses the MicroPython approach to coding (avoids properties/descriptors).

 Testing was done with the [Adafruit BNO055 breakout](https://www.adafruit.com/product/2472).
+This chip and breakout come highly recommended.
+Calibration requires effort, but once done the magnetometer is remarkably immune to external magnetic fields.
+A field which displaced my hiker's compass by 90° caused at most 2° of heading change on this device.

 # Contents